 For nearly 60 years, UNC School of the Arts has been presenting its dazzling version of “The Nutcracker” in Winston-Salem.
 Students from UNCSA perform alongside younger dancers from local studios and with special guest artists, oftentimes visiting from the NYC Ballet or American Ballet Theatre.
 The vivid sets, vibrant costumes, and subtle injections of humor make the show something even nondancers can appreciate.
 The production also uses a 50-person live orchestra — all UNCSA students — to deliver Tchaikovsky’s time-honored score.

-Held inside downtown’s majestic Stevens Center, the iconic production was refreshed and reimagined in recent years by director Ilya Kozadayev, an internationally acclaimed dancer and choreographer who teaches at UNCSA.
-The 2022 production opens Friday, Dec.
-9, and runs for 11 performances through Dec.
-18. Tickets begin at $25 and can be purchased at uncsa.edu/nutcracker or by calling 336-721-1945.
+Traditionally held inside downtown’s majestic Stevens Center, this year for the first time the show will take place in nearby Greensboro at the Steven Tanger Performing Arts Center as the Stevens Center in Winston-Salem, begins its long-anticipated renovation.
+The iconic production was refreshed and reimagined in recent years by director Ilya Kozadayev, an internationally acclaimed dancer and choreographer who teaches at UNCSA.
+The 2023 production opens Thursday, Dec.
+7, and runs through Sunday, Dec.
+10. Tickets begin at $31 and can be purchased at uncsa.edu/nutcracker or by calling 336-721-1945.
 Proceeds from the show support student scholarships.